hankshyu/RISC-V_MAC/docs/README.md

 # Implementation of a RISC-V compatible Multiply-Add-Fused Unit

 ## Abstract
-The floating-point multiply-add fused (MAF) unit is popular in the modern microprocessor design due to its efficiency and performance advantage.
+The floating-point multiply-add fused (MAF) unit is popular in the modern microprocessor design due to its efficiency and performance advantages.
 It is designed to speed up scientific computations, multimedia applications along with trendy machine learning tasks.
 This study implements a MAF unit with RISC-V "F" extension compatability, incorporates standard IEEE754-2008 exception handling, NaN propagation and with denormalized number support.
-5 distinct rounding modes and accured exceptin flags are also supported in our implementation as specified.
-We test our design with carefully designed corner cases and with random generated floating-point numbers to verify its correctness.
+Five distinct rounding modes and accured exceptin flags are also supported in our implementation as specified.
+We test our design with carefully crafted corner cases and with random generated floating-point numbers to verify its correctness.
 Source code of the project could be found on https://github.com/hankshyu/RISC-V_MAC.

 ## 1.Intorduction